Skip to content

 Follow

 The onFollow event handler is called when someone follows your bot.
-It receives an Actor object, which represents the follower, as the second argument.
+It receives an FollowRequest object, which allows you to accept() or reject() the follow request, as the second argument.

-The following is an example of a follow event handler that sends a direct message to new followers:
+The following is an example of a follow event handler that accepts all follow requests and sends a direct message to new followers:

 typescript